Influenza virus vaccine (By injection)

 - Tell your doctor if you are pregnant or breastfeeding or if you have a weak immune system.

-- Tell your doctor if you ever had an unusual reaction to a flu shot, such as Guillain-Barré syndrome, or if you are allergic to latex.
+- Tell your doctor if you ever had an unusual reaction to a flu shot, including Guillain-Barré syndrome, or if you are allergic to latex.

 - The flu vaccine may not protect everyone who receives it.
 This vaccine will not treat flu symptoms if you have already been infected with the virus.